 For more information, please contact Ashley Young at 970.416.2491 or YXlvdW5nQGZjZ292LmNvbQ==.

-For our community experiencing physical and developmental disabilities that would like to visit The Gardens with their caregiver, we have discounted admission with free admission for their caregiver.
+Ability Pass: For community members experiencing physical and developmental disabilities that would like to visit The Gardens with their caregiver, we have discounted admission with free admission for caregivers.

-Partnering with community non-profits allows The Gardens to reach more members of the community who could benefit from accessing The Gardens.
-This subset of Gardens for All is to help individuals and families experiencing hardship, including but not limited to poverty, physical and mental health, crisis, and economic instability.
+Community Partnerships: The Gardens partners with local nonprofits to reach more members of the community who could benefit from accessing The Gardens, especially those experiencing hardship, including but not limited to poverty, physical and mental health, crisis, and economic instability.

 Drop-Off Area and Parking: There is a drop-off area in front of the main entrance to The Gardens.
 We have four accessible parking spaces located nearest the main entrance for vehicles displaying disabled plates or placards.